1 Felicia Chong

 6. Triangulated findings from qualitative and quantitative research to develop guidelines for redesign

-7. Created wireframes and prototypes in Figma
+7. Created wireframes and prototypes in Figma following the U.S. Web Design System (USWDS)

 Department Chair